 “Because of you” language is especially effective when making an ask to a donor who has given before: “Because of you, we were able to [INSERT ACCOMPLISHMENT], provide [NUMBER OF SERVICES] in 2020, and continue our mission of [WHATEVER YOUR MISSION IS].
 Can we count on you to give [AMOUNT] to support our efforts in 2021?”

 All Mightycause users have the ability to customize the suggested donation amounts in your nonprofit’s donation process.
 This is a powerful little tool, because these suggestions are made to your donor right after they click “Donate” on your Mightycause page, catching them at a critical point in the donation process — when they’re deciding how much to give.

-To customize these, go to Donor Experience in your Mightycause Manager.
+To customize these, go to Checkout Flow in your Mightycause Manager.

 Ideally, you’ll want to weave these into your campaign messaging, so donors are more compelled to give in the amounts you suggest.
 You also have a description you can use to explain why these amounts are meaningful to your nonprofit and make a compelling case for donating in these amounts.

 Another tip is to use the holiday spirit to help frame your suggested donation amounts.
 What would that amount provide for your nonprofit?
 Can you tie it back to a real-world item or service?
 Donors love giving things to charity more than money, so if you can turn a $30 donation into, say, feeding a family in your community for a week, it’ll make it more likely people will give in that amount.

 So, if you’ve done the work, compiled the lists, sent your emails, done the outreach, and gotten a donation, what’s left to do?
 Don’t stop once you’ve gotten the donation!
 Donor retention doesn’t end with getting a 2019 donor to donate again in 2020.
 It’s an ongoing process, and that process doesn’t stop after the donation is complete!